 It might also be worth noting that, while L2TP/IPsec is considered to be very secure for most uses, Edward Snowden once alleged that it may have been compromised by the NSA and other government security agencies.

 Internet Key Exchange Version 2 was jointly developed by Microsoft and Cisco, and is called VPN Connect by Microsoft.
-Running on UDP port 500, IKEv2 is faster than all of the above protocols, though it can still be subjected to the same firewall blocking as L2TP.
-It’s biggest strengths are its security and reliability.
+Running on UDP port 500, IKEv2 is faster than all of the protocols above, though it can still be subjected to the same firewall blocking as L2TP.
+Its biggest strengths are its security and reliability.
 It reconnects easily after losing a connection or switching networks, and supports ciphers like AES 256 and 3DES.
 It is not compatible with all platforms, but it does support Blackberry devices which are known for their security.

 Finally we have OpenVPN, an open source VPN that runs on both UDP and TCP ports, and our choice for the best general option.
 Being open source means that its source code is reviewable by anyone, so vulnerabilities can be brought to light and fixed as soon as possible.
 It supports a number of ciphers like AES, 3DES, Blowfish, Camellia, and more, making it perhaps the most secure protocol available.
 OpenVPN can be run on any port, allowing it to easily avoid firewall blocks.
 While it isn’t supported on every device, it is supported on the most popular systems.
 It is used as the default protocol by some VPN providers such as ExpressVPN.

 |SSTP||– Windows integration and Microsoft support